get-convex/convex-helpers/packages/convex-helpers/README.md

   or debounce or single-flight async processing.
 - If a trigger function throws an error, it will be thrown from the database write (e.g. `ctx.db.insert`) that caused the trigger.
-  - If a trigger's error is caught, the database write can still go through.
+  - If a trigger's error is caught, the database write can still be committed.
     To maximize fairness and consistency, all triggers still run, even if an earlier trigger threw an error.
-The first trigger that throws an error will have its error rethrown; other error are `console.error` logged.
+The first trigger that throws an error will have its error rethrown; other errors are `console.error` logged.
 - Components like
   [Aggregate](https://www.npmjs.com/package/@convex-dev/aggregate) can register
   triggers by exposing a method like `TableAggregate.trigger()` that returns a